About Tom

 Tom explains: “My disability forces me to be a more creative and resourceful and I believe it strengthens my musicianship.
 When I play the guitar well, the experience feels emotional, sensual, technical, controlled, yet spontaneous.
 Most people who hear me on the radio, buy tickets to see me in concert, or even buy my CDs are unaware of my physical limitations; they just like my music – job done!

-“I feel the actual impact of my disability, which imposes masses of restrictions but has made me more creative and more interested in the world than had I not experienced it.
+“IMHO, the impact of my disability, which imposes major restrictions, has made me more creative and more interested in the world than had I not experienced it.
 It’s directly linked to what happened to me and I think that’s a fantastic thing.
 I have no desire to go back to the ‘able’ me and I’m at one.
 My creativity is linked to my impairment and I think that makes me a better musician.
-The very thing that limits me is the very thing that gives my music individuality and strength.
+The very thing that limits me is the very thing that gives me musical individuality and strength.”

 Testimonial